LucasRufo/solid-principles-with-csharp/README.md

 }
 ```

-As we can see, the class `PdfFile` can't be a substitute for the class `DocxFile` because it's not possible to update a PDF file, so if we call the `Update` method using the class `PdfFile` we would get an error.
-To fix this, we can refactor de code to this:
+As we can see, the class `PdfFile` can't be a substitute for the class `DocxFile` because it's impossible to update a PDF file, so if we call the `Update` method using the class `PdfFile` we would get an error.
+To fix this, we can refactor the code to this:

 ```csharp
 public class File